kiritsuku/amora/README.md

-# IDE and tooling research platform
+# IDE and Tooling Research Platform

 There is nothing here yet - this is not even alpha level yet.
 There is only documentation on how to use it by myself.